Temp SpEd Teacher Jan-June 2026 McKay Elementary

 Evaluation

-Evaluation of this position will be performed by the Summer School Director
+Evaluation of this position will be consistent with State and district requirements.

 Physical and Environmental Requirements of the Position:

-The employee must lift and/or move 25 to 50 pounds, and may assist, move, or retrain students with greater weight when required to intervene in student safety issues.
+The teacher must lift and/or move 25 to 50 pounds, and may assist, move, or retrain students with greater weight when required to intervene in student safety issues.

-While performing the duties of this job, the employee is frequently required to sit, lift, carry, move about, hear and speak.
-Employee may be required to perform extensive work at a computer display terminal.
+While performing the duties of this job, the teacher is frequently required to sit, lift, carry, move about, hear and speak.
+Teacher may be required to perform extensive work at a computer display terminal.

 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.
 The noise level in the work environment is usually moderate, or consistent with the subject being taught, but can be abnormally loud on occasion.